zemirco/lockit/README.md

 ## Configuration

-You need a `config.js` file somewhere in your app.
+You need a `config.js` somewhere in your app.

 ### Database connection

-The only thing you need is a database.
-Lockit currently supports the following ones:

- - CouchDB
- - MongoDB
- - PostgreSQL
- - MySQL
- - MariaDB (not yet tested but should work)
- - SQLite

-Add your database connection settings to your `config.js`.
+Add the database connection string to your `config.js`.

 ```js
 // database settings for CouchDB